awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 ## Pricing<a name="what-is-pricing"></a>

 There are no additional charges for creating resource shares and sharing your resources across accounts\.
 Resource usage charges vary depending on the resource type\.
+For more information about about how shareable resources are billed, refer to the respective service's documentation\.